mongodb/specifications/source/client-side-encryption/tests/README.rst

 1. Use ``client_encryption`` to create a new local data key with a keyAltName "abc" and assert the operation does not fail.

-2. Repeat Step 1 and assert the operation fails due to a duplicate key server error.
+2. Repeat Step 1 and assert the operation fails due to a duplicate key server error (error code 11000).

-3. Use ``client_encryption`` to create a new local data key with a keyAltName "def" and assert the operation fails due to a duplicate key server error.
+3. Use ``client_encryption`` to create a new local data key with a keyAltName "def" and assert the operation fails due to a duplicate key server error (error code 11000).

 Case 2: addKeyAlternateName()
 `````````````````````````````